We're constantly hearing about new ways to enhance and renew our hair care routines.

 Combine the rosemary essential oil with your chosen carrier oil and massage evenly into the scalp.
-Leave in for at least two hours (between 4 to 6 hours is preferable, however) or leave to soak overnight.
+Leave in for at least two hours (though leaving it between 4 to 6 hours is preferable for the most effective rosemary oil benefits).

-If you're seeking advice on the best carrier oil for rosemary oil, almond, coconut, and argon are all popular choices for promoting healthier hair.
+If you're seeking advice on the best carrier oil for rosemary oil, almond, jojoba,and argan are all popular choices for promoting healthier hair.

 2. Add to your shampoo and/or conditioner

 This one's pretty self-explanatory.
 Simply add 10-12 drops into your existing shampoo or conditioner and shake well.
 Use as normal in the shower or bath, preferably applying daily or every two days.